percona/percona-xtradb-cluster/doc/source/howtos/upgrade_guide.rst

 configuration file (on Debian and Ubuntu |file.debian-conf|; on CentOS and Red Hat |file.centos-conf|).

-After you check the log for any experimental or unsupported features and fix any encountered incompatibilities, you can set the variable back to ``ENFORCING`` at run time:
+After you check the log for any tech preview features or unsupported features and you have fixed any of the encountered incompatibilities, set the variable back to ``ENFORCING`` at run time:

 .. code-block:: mysql